cdstanford/gid/README.md

 ### Important caveats

 The plots in Figure 5 were generated using the help of a Google spreadsheet.
-Rather than reproducing the plots directly, we suggest commands here to run and reproduce the raw results, which include, for each benchmark, the running time of each algorithm on the benchmark.
+Rather than reproducing the plots directly, we suggest commands here to run and reproduce the raw results, which include, for each benchmark, the running time of each of the five algorithms on the benchmark.
 For the sake of completeness, we also include instructions on how to use a template of the Google spreadsheet if it is desired to regenerate the plots.

 In addition, many of our experiments take a long time to reproduce in their entirety.